igor-toporet/simply-test-data/README.md

 # Simple

 It is a single file with about one hundred lines.
-So you can just copy it locally and include into your test project.
+Just copy/paste it locally and include into your test project.

 # Flexible

 Set up permanent customizations per type to be always applied on-the-fly to objects being created.
-Also you can define and apply additional in-place customizations specific to particular test case.
+Define and apply additional in-place customizations specific to particular test case.

 # Agnostic

-Can be used with any unit-test tool and framework as well as data generation libraries.
+Works with any existing unit-testing frameworks as well as data generation libraries.

 ---